The ultimate guide to WhatsApp’s powerful privacy options

 First, you’ll want to enable two-step verification.
 You do this in WhatsApp’s settings by going to Account>Two-Step Verification.
 With this enabled, you’ll need to enter a PIN when registering your phone number with WhatsApp again.
 This ensures bad guys who have spoofed your number won’t be able to log into your WhatsApp account on their phone and see all your messages without that PIN.

 Next, if you use an iPhone, you’ll want to add an extra layer of biometric security to the WhatsApp app itself.
 To do this, in WhatsApp’s settings go to Account>Privacy>Screen Lock.
 In iOS, toggle the “Require Face ID” or “Require Touch ID” switch to ON and choose how soon you want to require this authentication for opening the app again after closing it.
 Requiring this authentication to launch the app again means you can safely let friends use your phone knowing that they won’t be able to launch WhatsApp and read all your messages.
-(This feature is not yet available on Android unless you’re using the newest beta.
+(This feature is not yet available on Android unless you’re using the newest beta.)

 Finally, you should disable cloud backups of your WhatsApp messages.
 Setting WhatsApp to back up your messages to online cloud services such as Apple’s iCloud is useful in that it gives you a way to retrieve those messages on a new device if your old one is ever lost or stolen.